Help! My baby is in the NICU. What should I do to help my baby, my family and myself?

 What is the time commitment like for Helping Hand mentors?

 The time commitment varies when Helping Hands are matched with peers.
 Once you meet your peer, you both can decide when, how often and for how long you will correspond.
-It could mean phone calls each week, regular emails or it could mean waiting in a reception area holding their hand as their child goes through surgery.
+It could mean phone calls each week, corresponding via text or social media, regular emails or it could mean waiting in a reception area holding their hand as their child goes through surgery.
 Both the Helping Hand mentor and peer decide what level of support is best for them.

 Are there other volunteer roles available for parents?

 Yes.
-Parents may volunteer to host the Ronald McDonald House Family Room located in North Austin Medical Center nearby the NICU for parents with babies in the NICU to rest, have a snack, or research a diagnosis on the computers which are available.
 Parents can meet others through periodic parent socials and coffee hours, NICU Support Group, Sibling Support Events and other volunteer opportunities come up such as volunteering for hospital-specific NICU reunions and other events where we can reach more parents who may benefit from Hand to Hold’s community of committed parents.
+You can also connect with fellow parents and ask questions on our NICU parent forum Life After NICU, and mark your calendar for our monthly online chats with experts.
 Find out more ideas on our Volunteers page.
-Contact Laura Romero, family support navigator and fellow parent, at laura [at] handtohold [dot] org for the latest information or call us.
+Contact our family support team, at support [at] handtohold [dot] org for the latest information or call us.

 Can health care professionals be involved?

-Absolutely, we welcome the participation of health care professionals in helping us spread the word to parents they know who could benefit from peer-to-peer support.
+Absolutely, we welcome the participation of health care professionals.
+Help us spread the word to parents you know who could benefit from peer-to-peer support.
 We also now offer a NICU Resource Library for hospitals by subscription to complement a hospital’s family-centered care initiatives.
 Visit our Health Care Professional page to learn more.

 Does Hand to Hold charge for services provided to parents and their families?

-No. Hand to Hold is an independant nonprofit 501(c)(3) organization and raises money from individuals and organizations to cover these services for the benefit of Hand to Hold families.
+No. Hand to Hold is an independent nonprofit 501(c)(3) organization and raises money from individuals and organizations to cover these services and education for the benefit of Hand to Hold families.

 What organizations support advocacy and research to prevent premature birth?